 The city of Huntington Beach is located on the Southern California coast approximately 30 miles south of the city of Los Angeles in Orange County, California.
 The city has over 8 miles of sandy beaches for residents and visitors to enjoy.
 The Huntington Beach Pier was built in 1904 and is the 5th longest pier in California.
 Like much of coastal southern California, Huntington Beach enjoys mild temperatures year round, with temperatures in the 70s much of the year.
 The warmest months tend to be September and October which sometimes bring a few waves of 100-degree temps.

 Over time, the city has transitioned from agricultural land used for horse and cattle ranchers, and crops of beans, celery, asparagus, and sugar beets, to a city donning massive amounts of oil derricks to source the natural resource found in the city.
 Today, the city is a busy beach side community with tourism and technology leading the economy.
-The city is home to over 650 industrial companies including Boeing, Quicksilver, Cambro Manufacturing, and C & D Aerospace, with Boeing and Quicksilver being the two largest employers in the city.
+The city is home to over 650 industrial companies including Quicksilver, Cambro Manufacturing, and C & D Aerospace.
 Large resort-style hotels line Pacific Coast Highway near Huntington City and State Beaches, creating a wealth of jobs to accommodate the tourism industry in the city, which receives more than 11 million visitors every year.
-The Hyatt Regency Resort & Spa is another one of the largest employers in the city.
+The Hyatt Regency Resort & Spa is one of the largest employers in the city.

-Huntington Beach is host to many major events annually including the U.S. Open of Surfing, major volleyball tournaments, The Taste of Huntington Beach, marathons and triathlons, concerts on the beach, a Civil War reenactment, Oktoberfest, the Cruise of Lights, and so much more.
-In addition to surfing and events, Huntington Beach offers a variety of shopping alternatives including the new beachfront open air center, Pacific City, as well as Bella Terra, 5th & PCH, 5 Points Plaza, and Seacliff Village.
+Huntington Beach is host to many major events annually including the U.S. Open of Surfing, major volleyball tournaments, marathons and triathlons, concerts on the beach, a Civil War reenactment, Oktoberfest, the Huntington Harbour Boat Parade & Cruise of Lights, and much more.
+In addition to surfing and events, Huntington Beach offers a variety of shopping alternatives including the beachfront open air center, Pacific City, as well as Bella Terra, 5th & PCH, 5 Points Plaza, and Seacliff Village.